gobabygocarswithjoysticks/car-code/rcdocs/remote_control.md

 * check "on off buttons active high"

 ### How to Use:
-Press button A on the keyfob to turn the car off, and button D to turn it back on.
+Press button D0 on the keyfob to turn the car off, and button D3 to turn it back on.

 ---
 ## keyfob on/off switch